Catherine Chalmers: Conifer Trees, Bark Beetles, and Fire

 About the exhibition

-Fire Watercolors are created by mixing chunks of burnt trees collected during her many treks with gum arabic and water to create a charcoal-like substance.
-After hours of work in the studio, Chalmers incorporates vibrant watercolors to give the impression of the blaze, as if igniting the artwork.
-The work evolved from her many hikes through scorched landscapes that have been impacted by megafires.
+Fire Watercolors are created by mixing gum arabic and water with chunks of burnt trees collected during her many treks through wildfire-scorched landscapes.
+Chalmers incorporates vibrant watercolors to give the impression of the blaze, as if igniting the artwork.
+Over decades, the artist has witnessed these changes within alpine ecosystems.

-Finally, Chalmers uses sap and resin she collected from conifer trees to create representations of the mountain beetles themselves in the Sap Paintings.
-Although she has never encountered the small and evasive bark beetle in the wild, their representation appears in her project through this unexpected method.
-This allows Chalmers to depict the beetle using the very material the tree uses to defend itself.
+Finally, Chalmers uses tree resin she collected from conifer trees to create representations of the mountain pine beetles themselves in the Tree Resin Paintings.
+Although the artist has never encountered the small and evasive bark beetle in the wild, its representation appears in her project through this unexpected method, as the artist depicts the beetle using the very material the tree uses to defend itself.

 About the artist